 - Trafficking of Persons (see Texas Penal Code chapter 20A)

 If any of these crimes are something you have been charged for, please do contact the criminal defense attorneys at our law firm.
-While all of these violent crimes are serious, we can offer solutions, which is better than trying to approach the situation alone.
+While all of these assaultive crimes are serious, we can offer solutions, which is better than trying to approach the situation alone.
 If you find yourself in any of these categories, we are ready to help.

 For more information and resources regarding crimes involving violence, please visit fbi.gov.